hugobuddel/evisualization-prototype/INSTALL.md

 1. Setup your system by either
   - Creating a Virtual Machine
   - Creating a Linux Container
+2. Install Dependencies
-2. Installing all the software
+3. Installing all the software
-  1. Install Dependencies
-  2. Install Astro-WISE
+  1. Install Astro-WISE
-  3. Install Orange3
+  2. Install Orange3
-  4. Install auxiliary programs

 # Setup Machine